-- 1) Together with your team, verbally review the treatment algorithm (e.g. the Quick Reference Checklist) for the mock drills being conducted.
-A sample algorithm is included in this Guide. - 2) Assign a team member to simulate the role of the patient. - 3) Assign a team member to act in the role of the emergency drill Coordinator.
-This person will, when the drill begins, call out a few of the Signs and Symptoms (located on the Quick Reference Checklist for the drill being conducted) being experienced by the simulated patient.
-For example, if the team were conducting the Mock Emergency Drill for Local Anesthetic Toxicity, the Coordinator might call out, "The patient has complained of dizziness and is exhibiting slurred speech and tremors."
-The call out of the Signs and Symptoms will serve as the "triggering event" to initiate the checklist items. - 4) If a treatment algorithm (Quick Reference Checklist) has been called for by the Reactor, the Responder will "run" the Quick Reference Checklist.
-If you have insufficient number of team members, one person can serve as both the Drill Coordinator and the Responder. - 5) Announce the commencement of the drill and begin the simulation by having the Drill Coordinator call out the signs and/or symptoms. - i) The Reactor (dentist) should then verbally call for the appropriate Quick Reference Checklist.
-(Example, "Let's run the Local Anesthetic Toxicity Checklist.") - ii) The team member assigned as the Responder will normally "run the checklist" and as needed will verbally call out each step in the checklist - iii) Simulate, as completely as is possible, each step in the treatment algorithm.
-Perfect practice makes perfect.
-For example, if the checklist requires a call to 911, the person responsible for the call should verbally simulate making the call by saying what he/she would actually say during a real call to 911.
-If the checklist calls for the administration of a drug, that drug should be located in the drug kit, and brought to the location of the simulation.
-All appropriate crosschecks (e.g. labels, names, amounts, etc.) should be accomplished.
-If the checklist calls for the opening of an airway, the equipment required for this should be located and brought to the location of the drill.
+- 1) Prepare for the drill by ensuring everyone on the team has watched the available online mock emergency drill video for the patient emergency you will practice in your drill.
+For example, if you intend to practice the response to a patient experiencing Anaphylaxis, watch the Anaphylaxis mock drill video. - 2) Together with your team, verbally review the: - a) Basic Management of Emergencies Checklist (page 16). - b) Treatment algorithm (e.g., the Quick Reference Checklist) for the mock drills being conducted.
+(If you are not familiar with our QRCs, a sample algorithm is included in this Guide.) - 3) Assign a team member to simulate the role of the patient. - 4) Assign a team member to act in the role of the Emergency Drill Coordinator.
+This person will, when the drill begins, call out a few of the Signs and Symptoms (located on the Quick Reference Checklist for the drill being conducted) experienced by the simulated patient.
+For example, if the team were conducting the Mock Emergency Drill for Anaphylaxis, the Coordinator might call out, "The patient has complained of swelling of the tongue and throat.
+She is wheezing, has labored breathing, and cyanosis." - 5) The call out of the Signs and Symptoms will serve as the "trigger event" to initiate the checklist items. - 6) When the Basic Management of Emergencies Checklist has been called for by the Reactor, the Responder will "run" the Checklist.
+(If you have insufficient number of team members, one person can serve as both the Drill Coordinator and the Responder.) - 7) Announce the commencement of the drill and begin the simulation by having the Drill Coordinator call out the signs and/or symptoms. - a) The Reactor (dentist) should then verbally call for the Basic Management of EmergenciesChecklist.
+(Example, "Let's run the Emergency Checklist.") - b) The team member assigned as the Responder will normally "run the checklist" and as needed will verbally call out each step in the checklist.